 To protect your anonymity:

-What are my obligations?
+What are my obligations when making a disclosure?

 Anyone making a disclosure must:

-- act in ‘good faith’
+- act in good faith;

-- have reasonable grounds for believing the information disclosed indicates a wrongdoing
+- have reasonable grounds for believing the information disclosed indicates a wrongdoing.

 What happens after the disclosure is lodged?